U.S. flag

 The amendment may be filed at any time following receipt of your initial award determination, but no later than October 1, 2090.

-• Deceased Claims: Claims for medical expenses must be submitted as part of your initial claim.
-This is because for deceased claims, the expenses should be known at the time the claim is filed as they were incurred prior to the victim’s death.
+• Deceased Victim Claims: Claims for medical expenses must be submitted as part of your initial claim.
+This is because for deceased victim claims, the expenses should be known at the time the claim is filed as they were incurred prior to the victim’s death.
 In addition, you generally will not be permitted to amend your claim after the VCF finalizes substantive review of the compensation claim.
 See Section 5 for details about amendments.

 • Pending Claims and Amendments: